Supergiant: Luminosity

 The supergiants lie more or less on a horizontal band occupying the entire upper portion of the HR diagram, but there are some variations at different spectral types.
 These variations are due partly to different methods for assigning luminosity classes at different spectral types, and partly to actual physical differences in the stars.

 The bolometric luminosity of a star reflects its total output of electromagnetic radiation at all wavelengths.
-For very hot and very cool stars, the bolometric luminosity is dramatically higher than the visual luminosity, sometimes several magnitudes or a factor of five or more.
+For very hot and very cool stars, the bolometric luminosity is much higher than the visual luminosity, sometimes several magnitudes or a factor of five or more.
 This bolometric correction is approximately one magnitude for mid B, late K, and early M stars, increasing to three magnitudes (a factor of 15) for O and mid M stars.

 All supergiants are larger and more luminous than main-sequence stars of the same temperature.
 This means that hot supergiants lie on a relatively narrow band above bright main-sequence stars.
 A B0 main-sequence star has an absolute magnitude of about −5, meaning that all B0 supergiants are significantly brighter than absolute magnitude −5.
 Bolometric luminosities for even the faintest blue supergiants are tens of thousands of times the Sun.
 The brightest can be and are often unstable, such as α Cygni variables and luminous blue variables.

 The very hottest supergiants with early O spectral types occur in an extremely narrow range of luminosities above the highly luminous early O main-sequence and giant stars.
 They are not classified separately into normal (Ib) and luminous (Ia) supergiants, although they commonly have other spectral type modifiers such as "f" for nitrogen and helium emission (e.g. O2 If for HD 93129A).